 Sorry, #priorities.
 As a houseproud millennial, I was averse to ugly blocky vacuums that took up space and tormented the eyes.
 (Looking at you, bright yellow vacuum that rhymes with archer).

-Dyson’s iconic red-blue-purple colour palette evokes a cool 90s vibe, and its on-the-wall design was minimalist enough.
+Dyson’s iconic red-blue-purple colour palette evokes a cool 90s vibe, and its on-the-wall design is minimalist enough.
 But the Bosch had an equally sleek body and was in a modern black-and-white palette that goes well with the Scandi/industrial look Singaporeans love so much.

-If vacuums were people, Dyson is that cool student in vibrant clothes, while Bosch is that professional looking PMEB in corporate hues.
+If vacuums were people, Dyson is that cool student in vibrant clothes, while Bosch is that professional-looking PMEB in corporate hues.

 Verdict: Bosch wins.
 While iconic, Dyson is still a tad loud for most homes.

-Image credit: Dyson official store
+Image credit: Dyson

-Sounds hefty, but hey, as a millennial that hates clunky vacuums and who has a dirt-prone kid at home, I’m willing to drop that sort of money to keep my house relatively dust and dirt-free.
+Sounds hefty, but hey, as a millennial who hates clunky vacuums and who has a dirt-prone kid at home, I’m willing to drop that sort of money to keep my house relatively dust and dirt-free.

 Regular promotions also make the splurge on both a little more worth it.
 While Dyson doesn’t offer significant price drops, it does add on complementary tool kits often.
-Bosch also has a promotion on Lazada from 25-27 March at $1,319 that comes with the full set of accessories, plus fast charger.

 Verdict: Dyson, but you can use promos for Bosch on Lazada, to be fair.